 The moon holds a special meaning for Koreans.

-But in Korea, where I grew up, the full moon carries a cultural significance.
+But in Korea, where I grew up, the full moon is different.

-In much of Korean literature, it appears as a symbol of longing and heartfelt wishes.
+In Korean literature, it often symbolizes longing and heartfelt wishes.

 There is a holiday called Chuseok, similar in spirit to Thanksgiving.